AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 During my leisure time, I enjoy hiking in the mountains and photographing wildlife.

 Many traditional tools have become obsolete due to advancements in technology.
 Advancements.

+He was skeptical of the new policy's effectiveness, citing lack of evidence.